Compare Rates and Save on Home Insurance

 How to Buy Homeowners Insurance

 It’s best to start your search for a homeowners insurance policy by assessing how much homeowners insurance coverage you need.
-A standard homeowners insurance policy covers destruction to the interior and exterior of your home, loss of your possessions via theft or damage and personal liability claims for injuries that happen on your property.
+A standard homeowners insurance policy covers destruction to the interior and exterior of your home, loss of your possessions via theft or damage and personal liability claims for injuries on your property.

-If you’re buying a new home, find out what your lender requires for your policy.
+If you’re buying a new home, determine what your lender requires for your policy.
 Different types of homes — such as condos, standalone dwellings and mobile homes — require different types of coverage.
 How much homeowners insurance you need depends on several factors, including your home, the value of your possessions and your budget.

 Standard Homeowners Insurance Coverage